 Prevent email phishing with these online anti-spam tips

-Take a look at our own Support article about phishing emails to help you identify phishing attempts.
 If you’ve received a phishing email, we encourage you to report it to us at email@example.com, and to the RCMP through their Canadian Anti-Fraud Centre.
 Use your up-to-date security software to run a scan for malware.
 Below are some examples of phishing attempts sent to our customers.